| Life

 us that we're gaining, not losing, by letting go

+of it.
 In the same way Jesus taught his

 disciples an extremely redemptive concept when he